Larry Guinan

 Larry Guinan (born 1937 in Waterford) is an Irish retired sportsperson.
 He played hurling with his local club Mount Sion and was a member of the Waterford senior inter-county team in the 1960s.

 He first came on the scene in the famous Waterford street leagues when his street, Ard na Gréine, won numerous city titles.
-A product of St Patrick's CBS in the city he automatically graduated to the Mount Sion club and was an almost instant success.
+A product of St Patrick's CBS in the city he automatically graduated to the Mount Sion club and was a success.
 His first glimpse of Croke Park was when he played in the 1957 All-Ireland final against Kilkenny.
-A teak-hard corner forward he also had plenty of skill and an unerring eye for the goal.